Becoming a low carbon business

 We recognise the need to ensure these activities are aligned with our decarbonisation goals and are committed to working with customers, regulators and industry partners to explore ways to meet our product testing demands without generating carbon emissions.

-As an interim measure we are committed to carrying out 10% of our civil aerospace testing activities with SAF by 2023 and have tied executive remuneration to this goal.
+As an interim measure we aim to use SAF in 10% of our civil aerospace testing activities.

 FIND OUT MORE ABOUT TESTING